LeetLLM

 Write the metric

 Write a function that scores your pipeline's output quality.
 It should return a number between 0 and 1.
-Good metrics measure the behavior you care about (accuracy, faithfulness, style alignment), not only string similarity.
-For our support pipeline, we might combine resolution_accuracy and policy_faithfulness into a single composite score.
+Good metrics measure the behavior you care about (accuracy, faithfulness, style alignment), not string similarity alone.
+For our deploy-policy pipeline, we might combine resolution_accuracy and policy_faithfulness into a single composite score.

 Gather examples

-Start with representative examples that cover important support slices: late deliveries, refunds, damaged items, and adversarial requests.
+Start with representative examples that cover important developer-assistant slices: CI failures, rollback approvals, break-glass access, and adversarial requests.
 Sample count is an experimental question; expand or rebalance the set when slice metrics show instability or missing coverage.

 Keep separate train, validation, and test splits.
 Use training examples for bootstrapping, validation examples for selecting a compiled candidate, and test examples only for the promotion decision.
 MIPROv2 can construct a validation split when you omit one, but an explicit split makes leakage and optimization budget easier to audit.